PriyanshiDavid/BajaQualifier1/README.md

 # BajaQualifier1
-The HTML,CSS&lt; JS code for the given Question
+The HTML,CSS & JS code for the given Question